• Home

 • Access: Open source

-Mistral's Mixtral 8x7B uses a series of sub-systems to efficiently outperform larger models.
-Despite having significantly fewer parameters (and thus being capable of running faster or on less powerful hardware), it's able to outperform Llama-70B and match or beat GPT-3.5.
-It's also released under an Apache 2.0 license.
+Mistral's Mixtral 8x7B and 8x22B models use a series of sub-systems to efficiently outperform larger models.
+Despite having significantly fewer parameters (and thus being capable of running faster or on less powerful hardware), they're able to beat other models like Llama 2 and GPT-3.5 in some benchmarks.
+They're also released under an Apache 2.0 license.

 Grok